New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Thermodynamic properties

+Here we have used the entropy expressions to first order in Eqs.~\eqref{eq:NCSQ1} and \eqref{eq:NCtQ1}.
+In the uncharged limit \(Q=0\), the above expression reduces to the heat capacity of the NC Schwarzschild black hole:

-Fig.~\ref{fig:c} shows the heat capacity as a function of \(r_+\) for several \(\tilde{\Theta}\).
-Two characteristic points appear: (i) a divergence at \(r_+=r_+^{\rm crit}\) and (ii) the physical limitation point \(r_+=r_+^{\min}\).
-These points coincide with the back-reaction scale (where \(T=T_{\max}\)) and the end of evaporation (where \(T=0\)) seen in Fig.~\ref{fig:t}.
-For \(r_+>r_+^{\rm crit}\) the heat capacity is negative and the black hole is thermodynamically unstable (non-equilibrium), while for \(r_+^{\min}<r_+<r_+^{\rm crit}\) the heat capacity is positive and the black hole is in a stable equilibrium.
-This behavior matches results from other NC gauge theory of gravity models \cite{abdellah2,abdellah5,Hassanabadi1}.
-The divergence at \(r_+^{\rm crit}\) signals a second-order phase transition from the unstable large black hole to a stable small black hole; the critical radius increases with \(\tilde{\Theta}\).
-The stable region \(r_+^{\min}<r_+<r_+^{\rm crit}\) also grows with \(\tilde{\Theta}\), implying that larger NC parameter values prolong the final evaporation stage.
+Fig.~\ref{fig:c} shows the heat capacity \(C_Q^{(\pm)}(r_+)\) of the RN-like black hole as a function of \(r_+\) for several types of interaction in the left panel, and for different values of \(\tilde{\Theta}\) in the uncharged case \(Q=0\) in the right panel.
+In the right panel, two characteristic points appear: (i) a divergence at \(r_+=r_+^{\rm crit}=6\tilde{\Theta}\), and (ii) the physical limiting point \(r_+=r_+^{\min}\).
+These points coincide with the back-reaction scale, where \(T=T_{\max}\), and the end of evaporation, where \(T=0\), as shown in Fig.~\ref{fig:NCHT1}.
+For \(r_+>r_+^{\rm crit}\), the heat capacity is negative and the black hole is thermodynamically unstable (non-equilibrium), whereas for \(r_+^{\min}<r_+<r_+^{\rm crit}\), the heat capacity is positive and the black hole is in a stable equilibrium.
+This behavior is consistent with results obtained in other NC gauge theory of gravity models \cite{abdellah2,abdellah5,Hassanabadi1}.
+The divergence at \(r_+^{\rm crit}\) signals a second-order phase transition from an unstable large black hole to a stable small black hole, and the critical radius increases with \(\tilde{\Theta}\).
+The stable region \(r_+^{\min}<r_+<r_+^{\rm crit}\) also grows with \(\tilde{\Theta}\), implying that larger values of the NC parameter prolong the final evaporation stage.
+In the left panel, we compare the uncharged and charged black holes in this model.
+It is clear that both the attractive and repulsive RN-like black holes stop radiating before the Schwarzschild black hole, and among the two RN-like solutions, the repulsive one stops radiating first.
+This result is consistent with the temperature profile in Fig.~\ref{fig:NCHT1}.
+The three types of black holes exhibit a second-order phase transition from an unstable to a stable phase.

-To analyze the phase structure we consider the Helmholtz free energy,
+To analyze the phase structure, we consider the Helmholtz free energy,

 whose profile is shown in Fig.~\ref{fig:F1}.